 The Spruce / Letícia Almeida

-Pour boiling water carefully into the container, being careful not to scald yourself with the water or the steam.
-Make sure the container you're using is deep enough to contain the fizzing when the water hits the baking soda and salt.
-There should be enough water that you cover the pieces you will be cleaning.
-You may smell a slight pungent odor from the chemical reaction during the process.
+Pour boiling water carefully into the container, careful not to scald yourself with the water or steam.
+There should be enough water to completely cover the pieces you are cleaning.
+The liquid should start to bubble and fizz, and you might smell a slightly pungent odor from the chemical reaction during the process.

 -